Wishing you all a Happy Easter weekend !

 Tsvetnitsa-Vrubnitsa (Palm Sunday) is one of the most-celebrated Bulgarian holidays, rich in a variety of customs, songs and dance.
 The holiday is held annually on the last Sunday before Easter.
 Early in the morning on Tsvetnitsa young girls go to the nearest river.
 After they find a place where the water is calm they put… Continue reading Palm Sunday Is The Day of Trees and Flowers in Bulgaria

-Bulgaria celebrates International Women's Day today.
+We wish all the ladies in Bulgaria a Happy Women's Day.
 Over the years it has varied in importance and is now largely an opportunity for children to thank their mothers and for husbands to thank their wives.
 Camping Veliko Tarnovo wishes all our women customers and staff a wonderful International Women's Day.
-Wishing you good health and happiness today… Continue reading Happy Women’s Day !
+Wishing you… Continue reading Happy Women’s Day !

 On 3rd March 1878 Bulgaria was liberated after centuries of Ottoman Rule.
 It is a public holiday and many people will visit the monuments celebrating this important date.
 May Bulgaria continue to be proud and free.
 Cheers to all our friends and customers today – we wish you a happy holiday !